 Doctor Ryerson's experience as a teacher did not extend beyond the Grammar School of his native county.
-At the age of sixteen he was appointed usher, or assistant teacher, to his eldest brother George, (who had received his training at Union College, Schenectady) and who had succeeded his brother-in-law, Mr. Mitchell, on his appointment by the Governor to the judgeship of the county.
+At the age of sixteen he was appointed usher, or assistant teacher, to his eldest brother George, (who had received his training at Union College, Schenec tady) and who had succeeded his brother-in-law, Mr. Mitchell, on his appointment by the Governor to the judgeship of the county.
 During the absence of his brother George, the charge of the school devolved upon the youthful usher.
-Having thus the management of boys and girls who were his companions, and many of them several years his senior, his firmness, tact, and decision were frequently put to the test, but he acquited himself well, and the experience thus gained was afterwards turned to higher account.
+Having thus the management of boys and girls who were his companions, and many of them several years his senior, his firmness, tact, and decision were frequently put to the test, but he acquitted himself well, and the experienc thus gained was afterwards turned to higher account.

-On his twenty-second birthday (24th March, 1825) Dr. Ryerson was ordained deacon in the M. E. Church by Bishop Hedding.
-His diary during the first year of his ministerial life shows how devotedly he applied himself to the culture of his mind, although his value often contained the chief part of his library, and the back of his horse frequently afforded him the only place of study.
-His first literary effort was put forth in 1826-being the review of Ven.
-Archdeacon Strachan's sermon on the death of Bishop Mountain, and it at once established his reputation as an able controversialist In 1828 he again wrote a series of letters criticising Dr. Strachan's famous chart of the various religious bodies.
+On his twenty-second birthday (24th March, 1825) Dr. Ryerson was ordained deacon in the M E. Church, by Bishop Hedding.
+His diary during the first year of his ministerial life shows how devotedly he applied himself to the culture of his mind, although his valise often contained the chief part of his library, and the back of his horse frequently afforded him the only place of study.
+His first literary effort was put forth in 1826 - being the review of Ven.
+Archdeacon Strachan's sermon on the death of Bishop Mountain, and it at once established his reputation as an able controversialist.
+In 1828, he again wrote a series of letters criticising Dr. Strachan's famous chart of the various religious bodies.
 Both series were republished in pamphlet form.
 In 1829, the Christian Guardian was established and he was appointed its joint editor.
 In 1833 he went to England, and again in 1835.
-In the latter year he went to obtain a Royal Charter and subscriptions for "U. C. Academy," now Victoria College, Cobourg.
-He also induced the Home Government to recommend the Upper Canada Legislature to grant \$16,000 to the Academy, which it did against the wishes of Sir F. B. Head, the Governor.
+In the latter year he went to obtain a Royal Charter and subscriptions for "U, C. Academy," now Victoria College, Cobourg.
+He also induced the Home Government to recommend the Upper Canada Legislature to grant \$16,000 to the Academy, which i' did against the wishes of Sir F. B. Herd, the Governor.

-In 1840 an Act of Incorporation was obtained from the then recently united Canadian Legislature, creeting Upper Canada Academy into a University under the name and style of the "University of Victoria College at Cobourg."
-Doctor Ryerson (who then received the title of D.D. from the Wesleyan University, Middleton,) was unanimously chosen its first President.
-In 1844, Doctor Ryerson was appointed Superintendent of Education for Upper Canada, by His Excellency the Governor General, with an understanding that he would re-lay the entire foundation of the system, and establish it on a wider and more enduring basis.
-The instructions which he received on his formal appointment were contained in the following words: "His Excellency has no doubt ture, and embodied in the amended Act.
-It provided, however, that you will lose no time in devoting yourself to devising such measures as may be necessary to provide proper school books; of school fees) should, as a condition of receiving the grant, be character of both teacher and schools; and to encourage every plan and effort to educate and improve the youthful mind of the country; and His Excellency feels assured that your endeavours in matters so important to Western Canada will be alike satisfactory to the public and creditable to yourself."
+In 1840 an Act of Incorporation was obtained from the there recently united Canadian Legislature, erecting Upper Canada Academy into a University under the name and style of the "University of Victoria College, at Cobourg."
+Doctor Ryers in (who then received the title of D.D. from the Wesleyan University, Middleton,) was unanimously chosen its first President.
+In 1844, Doctor Ryerson was appointed Superintendent of Education for Upper Canada, by His Excellency the Governor General with an understanding that he would re-lay the entire foundation of the system, and establish it on a wider and more enduring basis.
+The instructions which he received on his formal appointment were contained in the following words: "His Excellency has no doubt that you will lose no time in devoting yourself to devising such measures as may be necessary to provide proper school books; to establish the most efficient system of instruction; to elevate the character of both teacher and schools: and to encourage every plan and effort to educate and improve the youthful mind of the country; and His Excellency feels assured that your endeavours in matters so important to Western Canada will be alike satisfactory to the public and creditable to yourself."
 In 1846, he submitted an elaborate report on his projected system of public schools for Upper Canada.
 In the first part he stated and illustrated its general principles, the concluding fifty pages are devoted to the subject of the machinery of the system under the heads of "Kinds of Schools," "Text-Books," "Control and Inspection," and "Individual Efforts."